fortran-lang/stdlib/src/stdlib_experimental_quadrature.md

 ### Arguments

-`x`: Shall be an array of type `real`.
+`x`: Shall be a rank-one array of type `real`.

 ### Return value

 The result is a `real` array with the same size and kind as `x`.

-If the size of `x` is one, then the only element of the result is zero.
+If the size of `x` is one, then the sole element of the result is zero.

 ### Example